-If you no longer have access to this inbox, or if you're not planning to actively monitor this email address, edit your email address in the AdWords API Center by following the instructions above in step 2, so we can contact you.
-Then (re)submit the follow-up application form and we'll get back to you within two business days.
+We typically contact you within two business days of the date you submitted your application, at the email address you provided in Step 2: If you no longer have access to this inbox, or if you're not planning to actively monitor this email address, edit your email address in the AdWords API Center by following the instructions above in Step 2, so we can contact you.

 Your assigned developer token will be activated once your application for API access is approved.
 Your token will be available through your AdWords API Center—accessible through the Account settings menu for the manager account from which you applied.
 You'll be able to access the API by including it in your request headers when interacting with our system.